folio-org/mod-graphql/doc/inventory-records.md

 * The second column contains the names of resources defined in the manifest of `ui-inventory/src/Instances.js`, which in many cases correspond directly with ID fields in the records.

+* The third column shows the names of settings pages that administer relevant linked entites.

 | Inventory-record field | ui-instances manifest resource | Settings page entries
 | ---------------------- | ------------------------------ | ---------------------
 | alternativeTitleTypeId | alternativeTitleTypes          | Alternative title types